DOV-Vlaanderen/saga-watem/docs/flanders-tool.md

   - SBN (railway line), WBN (road line) (-2)
   - WLas (VHA lines), WTZ (VHA polygons) (-1)

+The expected output is:

+  - infrastructure and roads: -2
+  - water (open water / river): -1
+  - parcels: [1,9999]
+  - forest: 10000

+Note that the '1' in parcels comes from the 'agriculture' class in the landcover map.

 Note these inputs are flanders specific.
 In the landcover raster, the values are used to define infrastructure, water and forest, whereas only the vector